 Applying for Life Insurance when you have Sickle Cell Disease.

-When an insurer assesses your application for life insurance, they are work out the likelihood of a claim on your policy.
+When an insurer assesses your application for life insurance, they are working out the likelihood of a claim on your policy by assessing your medical history and specific medical conditions that you have had symptoms of or been diagnosed with.
 Not all life insurance companies will offer you life cover if you have Sickle Cell Disease but there are many that will.
 You will be required to complete an application that will ask about your health, occupation and lifestyle.
 You'll disclose your Sickle Cell Disease at this point.
 Next, the insurer will either ask you for more information regarding your condition or for your permission to write to your doctor to obtain this.
 The key details that they'll want to know are:

 - Do you have Sickle Cell Disease or the Sickle Cell Trait?

 - How is your Sickle Cell Disease being treated and/or managed?